Risersoft/GST-API-Sample/README.md

     GSTN is constantly evolving the APIs.
     Use the GSTN.API.Library.dll directly in your projects This will enable easy updation in case of change

+For custom and specific requirements, pl contact support (at) risersoft (dot) com